Skip to main content

 Key takeaways:

-Prostate cancer is a health condition where your prostate cells grow abnormally.
-It’s one of the most common cancers worldwide, affecting over 12% of men in the U.S. during their lifetime.
-So the chances are, you or someone you know is affected.
+Prostate cancer is one of the most common cancers worldwide.
+Experts estimate that 1 in 8 men in the U.S. will develop prostate cancer during their lifetime.
+That means you or someone you know may be affected.

-Read on to learn more about prostate cancer, and how your family history and inherited genes affect your risk.
+Researchers don’t know exactly what causes prostate cancer.
+But genetics do play a role.
+Read on to learn more about prostate cancer and how your family history and inherited genes can affect your risk.

 How do genes cause cancer?

-Cancer is a health condition where your body cells grow in an abnormal way.
+Cancer is a health condition where the cells in your body grow in an abnormal way.

-Your body cells contain genes — small sections of DNA.
+Your body’s cells contain genes, which are small sections of DNA.
 Genes control how your cells function and behave.
 Sometimes, your genes can change (or “mutate”).
-These gene changes can make your cells grow and behave abnormally, leading to cancer.
+These gene changes can make your cells grow and behave abnormally, which can lead to cancer.

 • BRCA1 and BRCA2